ramblingsofadev/docs/configuration.md

 <h3 id="building-the-global-configuration">Building The Global Configuration</h3>

 `GlobalConfigurationBuilder` simplifies configuring different sources and building your global configuration.
-In this example, we're loading from a PHP file, a JSON file, and from environment variables:
+In this example, we're loading from a PHP file, a JSON file, and environment variables:

 ```php
 use Aphiria\Application\Configuration\GlobalConfigurationBuilder;